crazyoptimist/magnetfinder/README.md

-# magnetfinder
+# Magnet Finder

+This is a fork of https://github.com/xel86/magnetfinder.

-Multi-threaded CLI torrent aggregator; scrapes torrent results from multiple websites and delivers them into a table in your terminal!
+This is a CLI application that scrapes torrent results from multiple websites and displays them in a table within your terminal.

 Supported Websites:
 - nyaa